y-hrubskyi/team-proj-01/README.md

     features in the application.
   - Swiper: JavaScript library used for creating touch slider and carousel components for the application.
-  - Vite: Bundler used for automating the project build process.
 - **Backend:**
   - Backend Service: [Cocktail API](https://drinkify.b.goit.study/api-docs/).
 - **Deployment:**